Skip to main content

 Day 3: Around Currie

-Tee up again, this time at Ocean Dunes Golf Course.
+Enjoy a sleep in at your accommodation before breakfast at Island Larder, then tee up at Ocean Dunes Golf Course.
 Even if you’ve played a bad round, the dramatic coastal scenery is unforgettable.

 Wander the shores of Currie Harbour.
-Take a tour of the cast-iron, 21m-high lighthouse, visit the historical museum, and discover local art at the King Island Cultural Centre.
+Take a tour of the cast-iron, 21m-high lighthouse, or visit the King Island Gallery.

-Gather dinner supplies at one of Currie’s supermarkets and take a seat for a leisurely meal with a difference at the Restaurant With No Food.
+Gather dinner supplies at King Island Foodworks and take a seat for a leisurely meal with a difference at the Restaurant With No Food.

 King Island coastline